Gui-Yom/nuance/README.md

 ## Development

-We use `shaderc-rs` to compile shaders to spirv.
+We use `shaderc-rs` to compile GLSL shaders to spirv.
 It is therefore highly recommended to install the vulkan sdk and set the `VULKAN_SDK` env var in order to find the prebuilt shaderc libraries.
 If not, shaderc will download and build the vulkan libraries from source, which takes about 90% of this entire application build time.